|White, grey, or brown base with blue mottled, striped, or spotted finish

 Pit Heelers don’t just look muscly and strong, they are.
 They also have very high energy levels and you should be prepared to put in a serious shift playing every evening, especially if you don’t have a large garden where they can naturally burn off energy.
 Both parent breeds are used to herding cattle over vast expanses of space, so they can easily cope with walking miles and miles.

 It is always a good idea to socialize a puppy.
 It prevents undesirable reactions when introduced to people and animals in the future and it can also assist in training.
-In the case of Pit Heelers, it can be highly beneficial to have two of this breed, so they have company and are well socialized by the time they mature.
+In the case of Pit Heelers, it can be highly beneficial to have two of these dogs, so they have company and are well-socialized by the time they mature.